 There’s a wider range of indie movies joining the usual studio suspects in this year’s animation race.
 Disney/Pixar returns with “Incredibles 2,” Brad Bird’s superb advance on the original Oscar-winning 2004 superhero feature, while Disney Animation offers its own sequel to an Oscar-nominated original, “Ralph Breaks the Internet” (November 21), and Universal/Illumination will try to make its return to awards contention with another Dr. Seuss adaptation, “The Grinch” (November 9).

 Longer shots include Aardman’s stop-motion “Early Man” (Lionsgate) and two Sony Animation entries, sequel “Hotel Transylvania 3: Summer Vacation,” from director Genndy Tartakovsky, and the Phil Lord & Chris Miller-produced “Spider-Man: Into the Spider-Verse” (December 14), a likely holiday hit with a wild stylistic look directed by animators-turned-directors Bob Persichetti and Rodney Rothman and Peter Ramsey (“Rise of the Guardians”).
 Are Lord and Miller now considered worthy of Oscar contention, with experienced animators in the directors’ chairs?
 We shall see.

 Last year, new Academy voting rules enlarged the voter pool for animated features, which used to be voted on by as few as 200 members of the shorts and animation branch.
-Now some 8,200 Academy voters will be able to vote — as long as they opt in and see enough of the movies (that’s still a small group).
+Now some 8,200 Academy voters may be able to vote — as long as they opt in and see enough of the movies (that’s still a small group).
 And nominations in this category, like Best Picture, are now preferential instead of based on a numerical scoring system.

-The results will come down to the usual bottom line — what voters are actually motivated to watch.
+The results will come down to the usual bottom line — what a small group of animation-loving voters are actually motivated to watch.

-No film will be deemed a frontrunner unless I have seen it.
-Additional reporting by Bill Desowitz.
+No film will be deemed a frontrunner unless we have seen it.
+Lists in alphabetical order.

 “Incredibles 2” (Disney/Pixar)